-Type and Description of Task Mode(s) Overall Weighting Outcomes Due Date Task 1: TransformationsResponse to ShakespearePerformance Essay (30%)In small groups, students will deliver a performance essay in response to instructions / a questionon their study of Romeo and Juliet and Baz Luhrmann's film R+J. Reading Performing Presenting 30% EN5-RVL-01 EN5-URA-01 EN5-URB-01 Term 1 Week 11 Task 2: SatireShort Answer (30%)Students will respond to a small collection of unfamiliar satirical texts in short responses.
-Reading Writing 30% EN5 -URA-01 EN5-URB-01 EN5- URC-01 EN5-7D Term 2 Week 10 Task 3: Yearly Examination - in class responsesPart A - Extended Response (20%)Under test conditions, students will compose a discursive response to an instruction and/or stimulus.Part B - Extended Response (20%)Under test conditions, students will respond to an essay question on the novel Brave New World Reading Writing 40% EN5-URB-01 EN5-URA-01 EN5-URC-01 ENS-RVL-01 Term 3 Week 9 100%
+Type and Description of Task Mode(s) Overall Weighting Outcomes Due Date Task 1: TransformationsResponse to ShakespearePerformance Essay (30%)In small groups, students will deliver a performance essay in response to instructions / a questionon their study of Romeo and Juliet and Baz Luhrmann's film R+J. Reading Performing Presenting 30% EN5-RVL-01 EN5-URA-01 EN5-URB-01 Term 1 Week 11 Task 2: Satire (30%) Submission of a satirical composition and an explanation of creative choices.
+Reading Writing 30% EN5 -URA-01 EN5-URB-01 EN5- URC-01 EN5-7D Term 2 Week 10 Task 3: Yearly Examination Part A - Reading Task (20%) This task is a test that will require short responses to a collection of unfamiliar texts.
+Part B - Extended Response (20%) Students will respond to a question on the novel Brave New World Reading Writing 40% EN5-URB-01 EN5-URA-01 EN5-URC-01 ENS-RVL-01 Term 3 Week 9 100%